 - Learn more, take our premium course: Trading for Beginners

-In addition to the inherent risk linked to trading, with Forex trading you need to add margin trading and leverage, which means that you can invest large amounts with little initial capital.
+In addition to the inherent risk linked to trading, with Forex trading you need to add margin trading and leverage, which means that you can trade large amounts with little initial capital.

-So, this high level of risk means that you need to be sure that you do not use money that you need to live on – always trade with money you can afford to lose!
+So, this high level of risk means that you need to be sure that you do not use money that you need to live on – it sounds an odd thing to say, but make sure you always trade with money you can afford to lose!

-If you have no trading experience, and you do not know how markets work and relate to each other, Forex trading might not be the right investment option for you – at least not yet.
+If you have no trading experience, and you do not know how markets work and relate to each other, Forex trading might not be right for you – at least not yet.